-The main goal of the VISA II experiment is to inject a linearly chirped electron beam into the undulator to produce frequency chirped SASE FEL radiation.
-Although the bunch compression mechanism facilitates high-gain lasing, it restricts the management of beam properties through transport.
-Preservation of the electron beam chirp applied at the linac will be accomplished by the manipulation of nonlinear lonigtudinal compression with the use of sextupole magnets placed at points of high horizontal dispersion.
-The sextupoles will mitigate second order effects, particularly by diminshing the $T{566}$ element of the transport matrix, to a negligible value [11].
-Currently there are three sextupoles installed along the dispersive line at the ATF to serve this purpose.
+The main goal of the VISA II is experiment is to inject a linearly chirped electron beam into the undulator to produce frequency chirped SASE FEL radiation.
+Although the bunch compression mechanism facilitates highgain lasing, it restricts the management of beam properties through transport.
+Preservation of the electron beam chirp applied at the linac will be accomplished by the manipulation of nonlinear lonigtudinal compression by the use of sextupole magnets placed at points of high horizontal dispersion.
+The sextupoles will mitigate second order effects, particularly by diminshing the $T{566}$ element, of the transport matrix, to a negligible value [10].